How it works

 Now let’s take a look at McDonald’s; following the publication of books like ‘Fast Food Nation’ and ‘Chew on This’ the brand took a battering.
 Were their nuggets really made up of beaks, feet and slime?
 This kind of bad PR can be the death knell for a food brand, so McDonald’s had to act quickly.

 Rather than gloss over the allegations, they decided to tackle them head on.
 They cleaned up their act, made sure the meat in McNuggets were 100% chicken breast and launched the ‘What Makes McDonald’s?’ campaign to promote the authenticity and provenance of its food in order to reassure parents.
 McDonald’s is now once again the darling of Wall Street.

 The reassuring takeaway here is that even if your brand image is failing, it is possible to turn things around.
 So, don’t be afraid to delve into your brand perception; whatever nasties you find lurking in the closet, you can get your Marigolds on and clean them out!

 Measuring Brand Perception

+Are you a unique challenger brand?
 Want to know what consumers think of you?
 Then ask them – but don’t just ask your own existing customers.
 Although their opinions are vital, they’re already buying from you.
 To get a complete picture, you also need to understand what’s stopping others from doing so.
 Attest can help you obtain consumer insights from across your target market.
 Here’s who to ask and what: